BrilworksarrowBlogarrowProduct Engineering

 1. Using .env files with libraries

-The most popular approach is using libraries like react-native-config or react-native-dotenv (Though dotenv has been archived since 2020).
-These tools allow you to define key-value pairs in .env files and load them into your app at build time.
+Libraries like react-native-config or react-native-dotenv (deprecated) allow you to define key-value pairs in .env files and load them during build time.

 Pros